Chamekhameni/TwitterDataset/README.md

 - Each tweet includes columns for "class", "user", "userLink", "tweet", and "date".

 # Annotation
-The tweets were manually labeled in collaboration with INAT’s agricultural domain experts.
+The tweets were manually labeled in collaboration with ****’s agricultural domain experts.
 This process involves reading the tweets and attributing associated four polarities (positive, negative, neutral, or mixed feelings).
 The annotation of the Twitter dataset shows a distribution of sentiments as follows: 608 positive, 436 negative, 486 neutral, and 87 mixed-feelings sentiments.